nasriyasoftware/HyperCloud/README.md

 **Important**
 - This is an *in-memory* rate limiter and does **NOT** store the data anywhere else
-- Do not use in serverless deployments where we have multiple instances of your server or you'll endup with unexpected results.
+- Do not use it in serverless deployments where you may have multiple instances of your server or you'll endup with unexpected results.
-- In-memory storage is faster than persistant storage, if you require persitant storage please submit a feature request.
+- In-memory storage is faster than persistant storage.
+If you require persitant storage please submit a feature request.
 </details>

 <details>